|

 NSF Consumer Information: Residential Appliances and Other Products for the Home

-Requirements include determining the impact of the tissue on septic tank effluent quality, sludge and scum accumulation.
 Incinerating Toilets (P157).
-This protocol contains minimum requirements for materials, design and construction, and performance of incinerating devices used to treat household ...
+This protocol contains minimum requirements for materials, design and construction, and performance of incinerating devices used to treat household human waste and ...

 nsf.org